mr94/patternplate/docs/advanced/build.md

 * Configure you build to produce artifacts in `lib` to pick them up with patternplate by default

 * The `patternplate` development watcher works with the results of e.g. the Babel watch mode.

+* With the `scripts` config you can integrate your build system more tightly with `patternplate` to improve developer experience.

 ## Related topics